-OFCT 2170 Word Processing Applications (1) (Last year's course prefix/number OFC 282)
+OFCT 2170 Word Processing Applications (1)

 Prerequisites: Office Technology 1172 or demonstrated competence approved by the instructor.
 This course is designed for students who have a basic knowledge of word processing.
 Advanced word processing concepts and machine functions are developed.
 Special emphasis is placed on producing mailable documents.
 May be repeated for credit using different emphasis.
 Laboratory fee.
-(2 Lab.)
+(1 Lec., 1 Lab.)

-OFCT 2171 Specialized Software i (1) (Last year's course prefix/number OFC 283)
+OFCT 2171 Specialized Software I (1)

 Specialized applications are performed using automated equipment which the student has previously mastered.
 Applications may include word processing, graphics, math functions, spreadsheets, databases, desk top publishing, and the use of other software packages.
 Microcomputers will be used in this course.
 May be repeated for credit using different emphasis/equipment.
 Laboratory fee.
-(2 Lab.)
+(1 Lec., 1 Lab.)

-OFCT 2172 Specialized Software II (1) (Last year's course prefix/number OFC 284)
+OFCT 2172 Specialized Software II (1)

 Specialized applications are performed using automated equipment that the student has previously mastered.
 More advanced applications may include graphics, math functions, spreadsheets, databases, and desk top publishing.
 This course may be repeated for credit using different emphasis/equipment.
-(2 Lab.)
+(1 Lec., 1 Lab.)